Shop online

 Internal use

-Never take essential oils internally, unless under the guidance of a qualified aromatherapist who has received the necessary training in this very specialised mode of administration.
+Never take essential oils internally, unless it is under the strict guidance of a qualified aromatherapist who has received the necessary training in this very specialised mode of administration.
 Most aromatherapists have not had this training, so be sure to check this out first.

-You may read articles in magazines and books extolling the virtues of taking essential oils internally, but you should absolutely never attempt this without expert guidance.
+You have probably read articles in magazines, books and online extolling the virtues of taking essential oils internally, but you should absolutely never attempt this without expert guidance.

 Photosensitivity